This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 - And manage and track investments easily through an online portfolio; receive automated distributions and/or interest payments, and regular financial reporting.

-My favorite feature of Fundrise lies in its accessibility; while many REITs are only available to accredited investors or require a $3,000 minimum investment (like the Vanguard REIT Index Fund Investor Shares), Fundrise only requires a $1,000 minimum investment for several of its eREITs.
+My favorite feature of Fundrise is that is available to almost anyone.
+While many REITs are only available to accredited investors or require a $3,000 minimum investment (like the Vanguard REIT Index Fund Investor Shares), Fundrise only requires a $1,000 minimum investment for several of its eREITs.
 In doing so, Fundrise has essentially put their money where their mouth is, so to speak, and ensured alignment with their initial goals:

 So, we started Fundrise with a simple idea: give everyone the opportunity to invest directly in high quality real estate, without the middlemen.
 Our idea definitely had its skeptics.
 Industry professionals told us that it was impossible.
 Well, they were wrong.